Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Start-Up and Noise Level

 Once you start going larger, think 4,000 watts and higher, quiet becomes a much more subjective term.
 The fuel you use will also contribute to the noise level.
-Specifically, diesel fuel is much louder than regular gasoline because diesel engines have a much higher compression ratio.
+Specifically, diesel fuel is much louder than regular gasoline because diesel engines have a much higher compression ratio, thereby a high noise level.

 The Best Backup Money Can Buy